 - Paneth cells - produce antibacterial substances;

-- Endocrine cells - provide the secretion of hormones.
+- Endocrine cells - provide secretion of hormones.

-Mucosa contains solitary lymphoreticular intestinal tissue.
+The mucosa contains solitary lymphoreticular intestinal tissue.
 Solitary tissue often forms larger follicles in the mucosa with a continuation in the submucosa.
 The mucosa of the vermiform appendix contains a significant amount of lymphoid tissue grouped in lymphoreticular tissue aggregates.
 Because of the massive lymphoid tissue amount, the appendix was formerly called the abdominal tonsil.
-Aggregates can be found not only in mucosa but also in submucosa .
+These aggregates can be found not only in mucosa but also in submucosa .

-The submucosa is very well developed and contains irregular connective and adipose tissue.
+The submucosa of the cecum and appendix is very well developed and contains irregular connective and adipose tissue.
 It has a strong connection with the mucosa and muscular layers.
 The tissue includes lymphatic and blood vessels, ganglion cells, and nerve fibers forming two submucosal nerve plexuses - the Meissner’s and Henle’s plexuses.

-Between the circular and longitudinal layers are located nerve fibers forming the Auerbach’s nerve plexus.
-The nerve plexus contains thick nerve fiber bundles participating in the reflex realization.
-When the chyme goes into the cecum from the ileum, the colon gets signals to activate its motor function.
+Between the circular and longitudinal muscular layers are nerve fibers forming the Auerbach’s nerve plexus.
+This nerve plexus contains thick bundles of nerve fibers participating in reflexes.
+When the chyme passes into the cecum from the ileum, the colon gets signals to activate its motor function.

 Arterial blood supply

-The arterial blood supply to the cecum is provided by the anterior and posterior cecal branches of the ileocolic artery.
+The arterial blood supply of the cecum is provided by the anterior and posterior cecal branches of the ileocolic artery.
 The ileocolic artery is a branch of the superior mesenteric artery.
-The vermiform appendix is perfused by the appendicular branch arising from the ileocolic artery.
+The vermiform appendix is supplied by the appendicular branch arising from the ileocolic artery.

-The venous drainage is provided by the cecal veins draining to the ileocolic vein and next to the superior mesenteric vein.
+The venous drainage of the cecum and appendix is provided by the cecal veins draining into the ileocolic vein and next to the superior mesenteric vein.
 From the superior mesenteric vein blood is carried next to the portal vein.

-Lymphatic drainage from the cecum happens via the superior mesenteric nodes.
+Lymphatic drainage from the cecum happens mainly via the superior mesenteric lymph nodes.

-Parasympathetic innervation is provided by the vagus nerve (CN X).
+Parasympathetic innervation of the cecum and appendix is provided by the vagus nerve (CN X).
 But the sympathetic innervation comes from the superior mesenteric plexus.